Alojzije Mišić: Administrative organisation

-On 26 April 1924, Bubalo asked the approval from the General Definitory of the Franciscan Order to take over the parishes.
+On 26 April 1924, Bubalo asked for approval from the General Definitory of the Franciscan Order to take over the parishes.
 The Congregation for Institutes of Consecrated Life and Societies of Apostolic Life gave power to the General of the Franciscan Order to approve the request of the Herzegovinian Franciscans on 27 May 1924, and the General approved the request on 30 May 1924.
-Accordingly, on 10 January 1925, Bubalo requested from Mišić to enact the rescript from 1923, since the Herzegovinian Franciscans gained the necessary approval from the General Definitory.
+Accordingly, on 10 January 1925, Bubalo requested Mišić to enact the rescript from 1923 since the Herzegovinian Franciscans gained the necessary approval from the General Definitory.
 Mišić enacted the rescript on 15 May 1925 with changes, placing Gabela and Glavatičevo under the Franciscan instead of the diocesan control, while putting Prisoje and Dobrič under the diocesan control.
-Displeased with the change, the Franciscans asked Mišić not to change the rescript, however, Mišić considered this to be a good decision, and the change remained.
-Perić writes that possible motive behind the change was Mišić's hope that the Franciscans would refuse the changes, so the whole matter can come before Rome once again.
+Displeased with the change, the Franciscans asked Mišić not to change the rescript.
+However, Mišić considered this a good decision, and the change remained.
+Perić writes that a possible motive behind the change was Mišić's hope that the Franciscans would refuse the changes so that the whole matter could come before Rome once again.
 Mišić never publicly published his decree out of fear of the reaction of the diocesan clergy.

 Buconjić bought land for a new cathedral church in the Rondo quarter of Mostar, that belonged to the parish of Guvno.
 The land for the new cathedral was later put under a lien in benefit of the Franciscan Custody of Herzegovina due to debt; at that time, Buconjić was bedridden.
-Mišić intended to continue the construction and ordered the laying of 250 square meters of hewn stone for the future cathedral, but never started the construction.
-The cathedral was never built, and the lend was later confiscated by the Yugoslav communist authorities, who constructed House of Culture on its place.
+Mišić intended to continue the construction and ordered 250 square meters of hewn stone laying for the future cathedral, but never started the construction.
+The cathedral was never built, and the land was later confiscated by the Yugoslav communist authorities, who constructed House of Culture on its place.
 The Franciscan intention to take the parish of Guvno for themselves is seen as a possible reason for the delay in construction by Perić.